AlexanderPoone/run/pareto.md

 0.001-100, the rest is history

-25-75: Kiasu is a winning trait in Singapore.
+25-75: Kiasu is a winning trait in Singapore and Japan.

 0.001-100 for a giant beanstalk, or vines in a rainforest.